 3. Font choice

-As was previously discussed, consumers make certain associations to different color schemes.
+As was previously discussed, consumers make certain associations for different color schemes.
 Similarly, they respond to typefaces and fonts.

 Don’t believe me?
 Just check out this awesome infographic.

-My first instinct is to tell you not to put too much weight in font type and to instead focus on your content, but I’ve personally known people to badmouth businesses for using a cliched font type in their logos and on their websites.
+My first instinct is to tell you not to put too much weight on font type and to instead focus on your content, but I’ve personally known people to badmouth businesses for using a cliched font type in their logos and on their websites.
 It really offends people in design, so my advice is to keep your font type simple and professional.